adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 impressed with his ability to come up with optimal solutions to my questions and followups, almost immediately.
-On the other end of the spectrum - some friends knew nothing about programming before uni and now are successful at software engineering.
+On the other end of the spectrum - some friends knew nothing about programming before uni and now are on a successful at software engineering career track.

 Even better, when you are not a programmer by education, but know how to do it.
-I first heard this from a Clojure enthusiast in Copehagen - he quoted Zed Shaw[\[6\]](#footnotes-20140211).
-I had to hold my jaw closed when I found out who he was.
-General counsel at the worlds biggest shipping company - by day, Clojure hacker by night.
+I first heard this from a programming enthusiast in Copehagen - he had quoted Zed Shaw[\[6\]](#footnotes-20140211).
+Later, I had to hold my jaw closed when I found out who he was: general counsel at the worlds biggest shipping company - by day, Clojure hacker by night.

 ## Studies